Scots spurn independence in historic vote, devolution battle begins

 Cast as a constitutional revolution, commentators said Cameron's pledge of more powers to the constituent parts of the United Kingdom was aimed at sedating 'the slumbering beast of English nationalism'.

-But several pointed to the difficulties of reaching quick concensus among lawmakers on the details of devolution.
+But several pointed to the difficulties of reaching quick consensus among lawmakers on the details of devolution.

 Matthew Ashton, a politics lecturer at Nottingham Trent University, said the outcome for Cameron was mixed.